Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 social studies.
 I use foldables throughout my Virginia Studies Reconstruction unit when there are several pieces of information students are expected to

-also create a foldable to explain the reasons Virginia’s cities grew following
+also create a foldable to explain why Virginia’s cities grew after the Civil War.

 Review Virginia Geography